 Simpler, smaller integrations are often more robust and create fewer dependencies than huge, complicated solutions.
 Remember that KISS principle…

 5. Choose system integration software that allows you to maintain or change easily

 There are several system integration tools you could use to automate data synchronisation or to integrate workflows and processes.
 Linx is one such tool.

 Linx is a powerful, intuitive piece of low-code system integration software.
-It is one of the only solutions that combines the power of low-code development with advanced business integration.
+It is one of the only solutions that combines the power of no code development with advanced business integration which makes it great for fast integration, but is also a powerful API development tool too.
 Linx provides a canvas for integrating almost any version of any system into another system, given the presence of APIs.
 It enables you to build and run numerous integrations on the same machine, and offers one-click deployment of new versions.